zerocool6998/typeorm/docs/relations.md

 * `eager: boolean` - If set to true, the relation will always be loaded with the main entity when using `find*` methods or `QueryBuilder` on this entity
 * `cascade: boolean | ("insert" | "update")[]` - If set to true, the related object will be inserted and updated in the database.
 You can also specify an array of [cascade options](#cascade-options).
 * `onDelete: "RESTRICT"|"CASCADE"|"SET NULL"` - specifies how foreign key should behave when referenced object is deleted
-* `primary: boolean` - Indicates whether this relation's column will be a primary column or not.
 * `nullable: boolean` - Indicates whether this relation's column is nullable or not.
 By default it is nullable.
 * `orphanedRowAction: "nullify" | "delete" | "soft-delete"` - When a child row is removed from its parent, determines if the child row should be orphaned (default) or deleted (delete or soft delete).